nagyist/tao-user-guide/src/3.0/items/style-editor.md

 Clicking on the swatch opens a color editor panel that consists of a square surrounded by a ring, and a text box below.
 The ring provides the user with a color wheel that allows changes to the color.
 The square provides the ability to adjust contrast (left and right) and brightness (up and down).
 The textbox provides the ability to save a desired specific color setting when it is found as portions of Red, Green, Blue (in RGB hexidecimal-percent of primary color density).

 The four swatches cover specific parts of any Item and its interactions.
 The Background color provides the color backing the entire item.
 The text color covers all text within the Item and its constituent interactions.
-The border color governs that of the borders of interactions.
-Finally, the table heading color swatch provides color to those interactions that use tables (such as Match).
+The border color governs that of the borders of Interactions.
+Finally, the table heading color swatch provides color to those Interactions that use tables (such as Match).

 **Step 4:** Adjust fonts as you'd like them.